microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/postmessage.rst

     receives this message, it must assume that the Office Online frame cannot react to any incoming messages except :data:`Host_PostmessageReady`.

-    ..  admonition:: Excel Online Note

-        Excel Online does not send this message.

     ..  attribute:: Values
         :noindex: